microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identitygovernance-workflow-update.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Update the properties of a [workflow](../resources/identitygovernance-workflow.md) object.
-Only the properties in the [request body](identitygovernance-workflow-update.md#request-body) can be updated.
+Only the properties listed in the [request body](identitygovernance-workflow-update.md#request-body) table can be updated.
 To update any other workflow properties, see: [workflow: createNewVersion](identitygovernance-workflow-createnewversion.md).

 ## Permissions